-Most of you and your friends have pets that well cared for, if not down right pampered.
-Their lives, in our eyes, are perfect-plenty of food, treats, fancy collars and state of the art strollers.
+Most of you and your friends have pets that are well cared for, if not downright pampered.
+Their lives, in our eyes, are perfect with plenty of food, treats, fancy collars, and state-of-the-art strollers.
 What is there to worry our dogs?

-The fact is, we can never know and the fear or anxious condition is not healthy for dogs.
+The fact is, we can never know the cause but we do know that the fear or an anxiety condition is not healthy for dogs.
 Such feelings cause the release of fight-or-flight or stress hormones.
 Although necessary for survival short term, these hormones are unhealthy long term.

-Exposure- Anxious dogs should need exposure to unusual circumstances.
+Anxious dogs need exposure to unusual circumstances.
 Supervised play dates with other dogs and people.
 A rule of thumb for socializing puppies is one new experience every day.
 Why not do that with your anxious older dog-or at least 2-3 times a week?

-Get Help- Dog owners are just that, owners not trainers.
+Dog owners are just that, owners not trainers.
 A behaviorist or a trainer can be more objective about your dog and show you methods for reducing anxiety and modifying anxious behavior responses.
 You need to be a part of that instruction.

 Training is forever, and you need to be an equal partner.